Native American language index

 Other important tools used by the Oneidas included stone adzes (hand axes for woodworking), flint knives for skinning animals, and wooden hoes for farming.
 The Oneidas and other Iroquois were skilled woodworkers, steaming wood so that it could be bent to make curved tools.
 Some Iroquois artisans still make lacrosse sticks this way today. |

 What are Oneida arts and crafts like?
-Iroquois beadwork | The Oneida and other Iroquois tribes were known for their mask carving, which is considered such a sacred art form that outsiders are still not permitted to view many of these masks.
-Beadwork and the more demanding porcupine quillwork are more common Oneida crafts.
-The Oneidas also crafted wampum out of white and purple shell beads.
+Iroquois beadwork | The Oneida and other Iroquois tribes were known for their carved masks, which are considered such a sacred art form that outsiders are still not permitted to view many of these masks.
+Beadwork and quillwork are more common Oneida crafts.
+The Oneidas also crafted wampum belts out of white and purple shell beads.
 Wampum beads were traded as a kind of currency, but they were more culturally important as an art material.
 The designs and pictures on wampum belts often told a story or represented a person's family. |

-What was Oneida music like?![]() Iroquois Water Drum | The two most important Oneida instruments are drums and flutes.
+What was Oneida music like?
+Iroquois water drum | The two most important Oneida instruments are drums and flutes.
 Iroquois drums were often filled with water to give them a distinctive sound different from the drums of other tribes.
 Most Oneida music is very rhythmic and consists mostly of drumming and lively singing.
 Flutes were used to woo women in the Oneida tribe.
 A young Oneida man would play beautiful flute music outside his girlfriend's longhouse at night to show her he was thinking about her. |

 What other Native Americans did the Oneida tribe interact with?